[Q] What does VHS stand for?

 [A] Call the space phone number, show up to any regular scheduled open night, or check isvhsopen.com.

 [Q] I have a question that has not been answered here, Who do I ask?

 [A] I would suggest joining the forums and ask your question there.
 The forums are open to members and non-members alike.
 Alternatively, come down to the space during one of our events and asking us directly.

 [A] If you see something that needs doing, why aren’t you doing it? – A do-ocracy (also sometimes do-opoly, which is a more obvious pun on “duopoly”) is an organizational structure in which individuals choose roles and tasks for themselves and execute them.
 Responsibilities attach to people who do the work, rather than elected or selected officials.

 [Q] How do I cancel my membership

 [A] Send an email to email@example.com and log in to Paypal and cancel your recurring payment.
 You are responsible for this, we have no control over your account.

 [Q] I bought supplies for the space and want to be reimbursed.
 What is the expense claim procedure?

-[A] As long as your purchase was pre-approved by a director, fill in the expense claim form and submit copies of your receipts to firstname.lastname@example.org.
-The Treasurer will write out a cheque to you and must have another director sign it also.
+[A] As long as your purchase was pre-approved by the boards of directors, fill in the expense claim form and submit copies of your receipts to firstname.lastname@example.org and email@example.com.
+The Treasurer will write out a cheque to you and must have another director sign it as well.